 Watching the Fountains of Bellagio is one of the most popular free things to do in Las Vegas.
 Set in Lake Bellagio, the large water feature outside one of Sin City’s most iconic casinos, the fountains dance to opera, classical, Broadway or pop music at pre-set times through the afternoon and into the evening/night.

 The best times to watch are after dark.
-The choreographed interplay of water, lights and music is an awesome sight that will enchant and thrill you.
+The choreographed interplay of water, lights, and music is an awesome sight that will enchant and thrill you.

 During the holidays, the background music changes to holiday classics, and one of my most favorite memories of Las Vegas is watching a holiday fountain show.
 You can enjoy the show from the street with the Bellagio as the backdrop, or from one of the restaurants inside the Bellagio, with the Eiffel Tower from the Paris casino as the backdrop.
 If you stay in one of the high-rise hotels around the Bellagio, you can even ask for a fountain view room!
+A proof that you can enjoy Las Vegas on a budget by just knowing where to go.

 How to get to the Bellagio Fountains